moryba/Predicting-the-prices-of-Fiat-500-with-Linear-Regression/README.md

 - model: pop, lounge, sport

-- engine_power: number of Kw of the engine
+- engine_power: Kw of the engine

-- age_in_days: age of the car in number of days (from the time the dataset has been created)
+- age_in_days: age of the car in number of days

 - km: kilometers of the car